deymow/alx-system_engineering-devops/0x02-shell_directions/README.md

 Script that displays content of /etc/passwd
 Script to display content of etc/passwd and etc/hosts Script to display last 10 lines of /etc/passwd
+Script to display the first 10 lines in /etc/passwd